roeszler/kapthol/README.md

   - I can see that within the ```<header>``` element there is a ```<nav>``` element with corresponding ```id="nav-bar"```.

 - As a site user I can see the layout of the ```<header>``` element is always at the top of the viewport so that navigation is easy and intuitive.
-  - Scroll down each .html page with the header and all its elements stick to the top section of the browser window and float without interaction of any undelying elements.
+  - Scroll down each .html page with the header and all its elements stick to the top section of the browser window and float without interaction of any underlying elements.

 - As a site user I can easily identify with the style and location of the home button in the nav bar or the left header text so as to intuitively navigate the sections and pages of the site.
-  - Home icon / text is loacted in the top left hand corner of the browser window
+  - Home icon / text is located in the top left hand corner of the browser window
   - Icon functions to return user to top of home page ```index.html```.
   - Appropriate spacing to the left of the element to allow ease of access and page balance
   - Element is not effected by the interaction with the format or style of any other element